The Boat

 New C-map chart chip for Bahamas – 2022

-New fenders and fender covers – 2021
+Three new regular use fenders and fender covers – 2023

 New sink and counter top in head – 2020

-New rain water collection system – 2020 (featured in SAIL magazine)
+New rain water collection system – 2020 (featured in SAIL magazine – May 2023)

 New mainsheet blocks – 2020